 - Inventory - Choose this if you want to use a sound from your inventory.
 If chosen, a Sound dropdown appears under Sound Source.

 - Stream - Choose this if you want to stream music from live radio stations such as Shoutcast, Icecast, and other services using MP3 and more compatible formats.
 For more information, see Web audio streams.
-If chosen, the Stream URL field appears under Sound Source.
+If chosen, you may choose a web audio stream or media stream from the dropdown.
+See Using and previewing media streams for more information on setting the audio and media streams.

 - Sound - Only available if the Sound Source chosen is Inventory.
 Choose a sound you have uploaded to your Inventory.
 The dropdown lists all audio files that are currently in your inventory.
 If Audio Preview is on, the sound plays when you select it.

-- Stream URL - Only available if the Sound Source chosen is Stream.
-Paste the URL for the audio stream that you want to use.
+- Stream - Only available if the Sound Source chosen is Stream.
+Choose a web audio stream or media stream from the dropdown.
+See Using and previewing media streams for more information on setting the audio and media streams.
 If Audio Preview is on, the current Stream URL plays.
 If it's silent and Loudness is at a reasonable level, it might mean that the stream URL is down or invalid.

 - Loudness - Use the slider, or enter a value to set the relative volume level of the sound.
 Set your loudness based on either Level or dB values by toggling the dropdown.
 A new emitter has a reasonable default Loudness.